 You may have self-reported your ACT or SAT score on the admission application.
 If you did, then we need to validate that you self-reported the test score accurately.
 We must receive your official test score before you will be able to register for classes.
 If the official score has already been sent by the testing agency, you do not need to resubmit it.More Info

 If you want to defer your enrollment while serving as a missionary for The Church of Jesus Christ of Latter-day Saints, you must complete the online missionary deferment.
 However, contact International Student and Scholar Services (ISSS) at 801-422-2695 for rules and regulations about deferring for a mission.Departing Missionary Checklist

 Undergraduate international students are required to pay a $4,000 USD deposit at BYU.
-You must pay the deposit before you can get your student visa paperwork or register for classes.More Info about International Student Deposit
+You must pay the deposit before you can get your student visa paperwork.More Info about International Student Deposit

 To obtain your Form I-20 you are required to submit certain documents to the BYU International Student and Scholar Services (ISSS) website, ist.byu.edu.
 Once you obtain your Form I-20 your registration hold will be removed.
 You will receive an email from ISSS with more detailed instructions.Enrollment Requirement Details

 International students (except those from Canada and Bermuda) are required to obtain a student visa before entering the U.S. to study.
 Before obtaining a visa you will need to pay the required SEVIS fee.
 Make sure you keep your proof of payment with your immigration papers.

 Note: Some exceptions to the visa policy exist for students who are Canadian citizens entering the U.S. from the Western Hemisphere.More Info about Student Visa